 The cold start yogurt method will not work with regular milk.

 Yogurt starter - You’re looking for a high quality plain yogurt that has live active cultures.
 Check the back ingredient label to be sure.
 We’ll only be using a small amount of it, but it’s what makes the yogurt work.
-I like to use a full fat greek yogurt like Fage 5% or a Oui French-style yogurt.
+I like to use a full fat plain greek yogurt like Fage 5% or a Oui French-style yogurt.

 Lately I've found that the Oui yogurt comes out creamier and less tangy than Fage.
 I prefer that, but feel free to experiment!